viljamivuorre/O4-client/README.md

 First build the client, as instructed above.

-Then run the server first, then launch the client.
+Run the server first, then launch the client.
 The client does run without the server running, obviously, but quits without a connection when you do anything (press enter on the client console).
+This client attempts to connect at launch, and it cannot connect to the server at later time.
+Relaunch the client if server was not running.

-Run the client by passing the name of the configuratio file as the one and only startup parameter.
+Run the client by passing the name of the configuration file as the one and only startup parameter.

 You can launch the client either from the terminal: